 Point Defiance Park, 5400 N. Pearl St., is a 760-acre park with miles of woodland trails through old growth forest, eight scenic gardens, public beaches with stunning Puget Sound and island views, a museum, a visitor center and a zoo/aquarium.
-Resident wildlife includes deer, bald eagles and red foxes.
+Resident wildlife includes deer and bald eagles.

-The Point Defiance Marina Complex has a shoreline promenade, a public fishing pier, rental boats and fishing gear, and an eight-lane public boat launch.
+The Point Defiance Marina Complex has a shoreline promenade, food and beverages for sale, a public fishing pier, rental boats and fishing gear, and an eight-lane public boat launch.
 A Washington State Ferry terminal also is located at the marina.

 Pet friendly (call for restrictions/fees.).
 Recreational activities are permitted.
 Picnicking is permitted.
 Food is available.